pierrediedhiou/cybersecurity-journey/glossary.md

 brute force attack modes.
 Pre-installed on Kali Linux
 - **Jumbo John** — The most popular extended version of John the Ripper with additional hash support and features
+- **JavaScript (JS)** — A programming language that enables complex interactive behavior in web browsers, part of the web front end
 ## K
 - **KDC** — Key Distribution Center, service installed on the Domain Controller that creates Kerberos tickets on the network